tylerbrownhenry/seosite-dashboard/README.md

 fair warning: Most of this readme is out of date or just notes, as this was a personal project.

+# Overview

+This is the front dashboard of a node/strip dashboard with a backend that scanned websites for seo compatibility

 Set config vars to
 key:API_HOST value:https://limitless-cove-68401.herokuapp.com/